abingdonpta/abingdonpta/content/about/documents.md

 ### Audits

 The PTA is required to conduct an audit of its finances every fiscal year.
-In the spring, the general membership either approves an audit committee or hires an auditor to conduct an audit.
-The audit then must be approved by the general membership in the beginning of the next school year, and is then submitted to the Virginia PTA.
+(This is also known as a financial review.)
+In the spring, the general membership approves an audit committee to conduct an audit.
+The audit is submitted to the Virginia PTA and also must be approved by the general membership in the beginning of the next school year.

 | Audits |
 |-|